 In the pictures you see a mix of pinto and black beans.
 For some odd reason, there are no dry kidney beans to be found in our small Mexican town.
 I can only find canned kidney beans in the US imports section of the chain grocery store.

-Furthermore, I recommend soaking the beans.
+Instant Pot chili recipes vary a lot on this, by I recommend soaking the beans.
 There seems to be conflicting scientific information whether soaking is beneficial or not, but my unscientific opinion suggests that soaking beans makes them easier to digest.

 By all means, for making pressure cooker chili dry beans can be used.
 The Instant Pot definitely can handle rehydrating and softening beans without soaking, but this recipe has been tested with soaked beans.